aniyy117/next-amazon-scraper/my.md

 ---

-## Creating the Home Page
+## Building a User-Friendly Home Page

-Let's craft a user-friendly interface where users can search for Amazon products.
+Now, let's craft a **user-friendly interface** where users can search for Amazon products effortlessly.

 ### Home Page Component (`app/page.jsx`)